BradleyCodeU/bradleycodeu.github.io/_apcsp/scratch/010QuestHealthGame.md

 - Player MUST have a health variable.
 - There MUST be some way for the player to re-gain health.
 - Create a way to win AND a way to lose.
 Let the player know how they win and how they lose by typing directions on the Narrative sprite.

-Press the SHARE button when finished and then copy/paste the URL for your Scratch project here.